 Research has shown that modern approaches to treating addiction are more effective, especially those that treat the addiction and co-occurring mental illness together.

-According to the National Institute on Drug Abuse, the most effective treatment programmes typically include:
+According to the National Institute on Drug Abuse, the most effective treatment Programs typically include:

 - understanding that addiction is a treatable disease that alters brain function and behaviour, and there is a risk for relapse even after long periods of abstinence.

-- understanding that no single treatment programme is right for everyone.
+- understanding that no single treatment Program is right for everyone.
 A person’s individual problems and needs must be considered when matching them to treatment options.

 - being immediately availability.